Kintyre/ksconf/docs/source/cheatsheet.rst

         ksconf package --release-file .release kintyre_app_speedtest &&
             "$SPLUNK_HOME/bin/splunk" install app "$(<.release)" -update 1

-To save time, I often put the one-line version of this command (along with a first-time install command) in a README or DEVELOPMENT file at the top-level of the app repo.

-A build process for the same page, where the version is defined by the latest git tag, would look something like this:
+A build process for the same package, where the version is defined by the latest git tag, would look something like this:

     .. code-block:: sh